lnfernux/lnfernux.github.io/aboutme.md

 I'm an IT Consultant.
 At the moment I work mostly with infrastructure, automation and security.

 This website is just my notes from when I'm taking certifications, building stuff in my lab or hacking on HackTheBox.eu.
-Hopefuly some of it is of use to anyone.
+Hopefully some of it is of use to anyone.

 Feedback always welcome.